Things to Know Before Ghorepani Poon Hill Trekking

 Ghorepani Ghandruk Circuit Distance

-Ghorepani Ghandruk Circuit's total distance can be done in 4 or 5 days.
-From Nayapul, the hike to Ghandruk via Ghorepani and Tadapani is 4okm.
+The total distance of the Ghorepani Ghandruk Circuit can be covered in four or five days.
+From Nayapul, the hike to Ghandruk via Ghorepani and Tadapani is 4 km.
 You may drive from here and walk another 4 km to Kimche, then Pokhara.
-So this Circuit Trek from Nayapul to Kimche is 44km.
+So, this Circuit Trek from Nayapul to Kimche is 44km.

-The road from Ghandruk and Kimche is bumpy and uncomfortable.
-You can trek to Nayapul, an additional 10km from Kimche, more than drive comfortably to Pokhara with private transportation.
+The road between Ghandruk and Kimche is bumpy and uncomfortable.
+An additional 10km from Kimche allows you to trek to Nayapul, more than you can comfortably drive to Pokhara with private transportation.

 Ghorepani Trekking Detailed Itinerary

-Usually, the Ghorepani Trek is done by most trekkers following a five days Trek Itinerary.
+Usually, the Ghorepani Trek is done by most trekkers following a five-day Trek Itinerary.
 It can be done within four days for the same circuit if you can walk about 8 hrs plus a Poon Hill hike in one day.

 Just visiting Ghorepani and Poon Hill and then Trekking back the same way without making a circuit is three days from Pokhara to Pokhara.
 Here, you see the regular itinerary that most trekkers use.